 Bacteria in the Gastrointestinal Tract

-Bacteria in the gastrointestinal tract (gut flora or microbiome) also help with digestion, along with parts of the nervous and circulatory systems.
+Bacteria in the gastrointestinal tract (gut flora or microbiome) also help with digestion and parts of the nervous and circulatory systems.
 Keep all of these descriptions in mind during intermittent fasting.
-Not only are you losing weight, but you are also giving our body the time-out that it needs.
+Not only are you losing weight, but you are also giving your body the time-out that it needs.
 Remember, all of these systems are working full-time 24/7 all year long.

 Bacteria in the gut has many functions.
 First of all, it breaks down food.
 Secondly, it supplies the gut with energy.
 Thirdly, good bacteria can protect us from harmful pathogens by producing anti-microbial chemicals.
 Moreover, there are trillions of microbial bacteria living in our gastrointestinal tract.
 However, gut health can quickly become unhealthy when there is an imbalance in gut bacteria.

 Therefore, imbalances in gut bacteria have been linked to a number of health problems.
-Among these issues include mood disorders, altered immune systems and obesity.
+Among these issues include mood disorders, altered immune systems, and obesity.
 In fact, biologists suggest that there are between 30 trillion and 400 trillion microorganisms in the human gut.
 In summary, there are also three to 100 times more bacteria in the gut than there are cells in our bodies.
 That’s a lot of biology.
-There is a way to a natural way to boost your immune system.
+There is a natural way to boost your immune system.

 What is Intermittent Fasting

 Intermittent fasting is exactly what it sounds like.
 It is an eating plan that alternates between fasting and eating on a regular schedule.
-For example, with intermittent fasting, you only eat during a specific time.
+For example, you only eat during intermittent fasting during a specific time.
 On the other hand, you are fasting for X number of hours each day.
 At the end of the day, fasting can boost your immune system.

 Intermittent Fasting Plans